Mental Health Red Flags We Ignore Because We’re Too Busy

 The Sneaky Signs of Burnout You Probably Overlook

-• Physical and emotional exhaustion
+• Physical and emotional exhaustion that rest doesn’t fix

-• Disconnection from work or relationships
+• Disconnection from work or relationships, feeling detached or indifferent

-• Negative, cynical thoughts
+• Negative, cynical thoughts that cloud your usual optimism

-• Feeling ineffective or unaccomplished
+• Feeling ineffective or unaccomplished, even when you’re doing your best

-• Avoiding responsibilities
+• Avoiding responsibilities or procrastinating more than usual

 Why We Miss These Mental Health Red Flags Until It’s Too Late